 The NYT also has the right approach in offering their most emailed stories to readers, but this feature could be further optimized with an intelligent solution that displays stories that are related to the end user’s initial path.
 Even with these faults, the New York Times presents a useful page that gives visitors multiple options to find what they desire.

-Keeping customers on-track: Best practices for a 404 error page
+Alternate best practices for a 404 error page

 You now have a better understanding of what makes a quality 404 error page based on the examples we’ve showcased.
-In order to help you optimize your own 404 page, we’ve assembled some advice you’ll want to follow when designing a 404 page.
+In order to help you optimize your own 404 page, we’ve assembled some other miscellaneous advice you’ll want to follow when designing a 404 page.

 Offer A Sitemap: A sitemap is useful for the end user in case suggested results and popular webpages aren’t available.
 A sitemap simply offers the entire website in one place.
 It’s probably best to avoid this if you’re a larger website, since you’ll have plenty of webpages to display.
 If you’re a smaller website, then your users will find this an easy way to find the missing content.